simplistix/sybil/docs/parsers.rst

-This parser takes advantage of Sphinx `comment`__ syntax to introduce a special comment that takes the preceding ReST `block`__ and inserts its raw content into the document's :attr:`~sybil.document.Document.namespace` using the name specified.
+This parser takes advantage of Sphinx `comment`__ syntax to introduce a special comment that takes the preceding ReST `block`__ and inserts its raw content into the document's :attr:`~sybil.Document.namespace` using the name specified.

 __ http://www.sphinx-doc.org/en/stable/rest.html#comments